campa-consortium/lattice-standard/standard/standard.md

 The basic building block used to describe an accelerator is the lattice \vn{element}.
 Typically, a lattice element is something physical like a bending magnet or an electrostatic quadrupole, or a diffracting crystal.
-A lattice element may define a region in space distinguished by the presense of (possibly time-varying) electromagnetic fields, materials, apertures and other possible engineered structures.
+A lattice element may define a region in space distinguished by the presence of (possibly time-varying) electromagnetic fields, materials, apertures and other possible engineered structures.
 However, lattice elements are not restricted to being something physical and may, for example, just mark a particular point in space (EG: **Marker** elements), or may designate where beam lines intersect (**Fork** elements).